JvanKatwijk/rtlsdr-emulator-sdrplay/README.md

 A decent balance has to be found between selecting the gain reduction in the LNA (by choosing an lna state) and the if Gain reduction.

-Therefore, for Windows an alternative solution is being developed, under Windows, the gain setting to the stick - as often done in the program - is cut short and a small dialog box shows that allows the precise setting for the lna state and the Gainreduction
+Therefore, for Windows an alternative solution is being developed: under Windows the gain setting to the stick - as often done in the program - is cut short and instead, the user controls gain through a small dialog box shows that allows the precise setting for the lna state, Gainreduction and agc.

 ![rtlsdr emulator](/rtlsdr-emulator-windows.png?raw=true)